 - Meanwhile, make the icing: Sift the icing sugar and meringue powder into a large bowl.
 Beat in 6 tablespoons water with a mixer on medium speed until soft, glossy peaks form.

-- Take the required amount of icing and add desired icing colours.
-Add water bit by bit (or with a spray bottle) till you reach a consistency like runny honey.
+- Have a plan of the colours you need for your cookie design.
+Split the icing into separate small bowls and add desired icing colours into individual bowls.
+Add water bit by bit (or with a spray bottle) till you reach a consistency like liquid honey.
 This is the ‘medium’ consistency and best used for outlining and flooding.

 - Fill piping bags with icing and decorate to your heart’s content!